 Hold soiled linens away from the body to prevent contamination of clothes.
 Linens soiled with blood, body fluids, secretions, and excretions should be transported in a leak-resistant bag.
 Avoid shaking or tossing linens, as this can spread micro-organisms to other patients and environments.
 Also, to prevent transmitting infection, do not place soiled linens on the floor.
 If clean linens touch the floor or any unclean surface, immediately place them in the soiled linen container.

 Personal protective equipment (PPE) such as gloves, gowns, masks, and eyewear may be necessary to prevent the transmission of infectious materials found in blood, body fluids, secretions, and excretions.

-Wear clean, nonsterile gloves when touching blood, body fluids, secretions, excretions, and contaminated items, including respiratory secretions, and when providing oral care or handling soiled tissues.
-Also, use clean gloves just before touching mucous membranes and non-intact skin.
+Wear clean, nonsterile gloves when touching blood, body fluids, secretions, excretions, and contaminated items.
+Apply gloves prior to touching mucous membranes and non-intact skin.
 Gloves should fit comfortably and not be reused.
 The use of gloves does not eliminate the need for hand hygiene.
 Likewise, the use of hand hygiene does not eliminate the need for gloves.

 Perform hand hygiene until the product disappears and the hands are dry.

 Holding the glove at the opening, slip the fingers into the glove and pull tight.

 With the gloved hand, hold the second glove at the opening and slip the ungloved fingers into the glove and pull tight.